avsm/signpost/psp/README.md

     # Resolve your first truth
     r ip_for_domain@www.kle.io

-### Requirements

-You'll need to have the following installed and the rest of this Readme will guide you through.

-- GCC (via Xcode if you're on a Mac)
-- Ruby 1.8.x
-- Other dependencies (via bundler)

 ## GCC

 Required for the compilation step during the Ruby install.
 Xcode is the easiest way to install